johnridesabike/bikewalklife/posts/2021/03/just-for-fun-challenge-three-speed-april-2021.md

 > * Do the Overnight as a **_camping_** adventure, you’ll get the “Three Speed Camping” sticker in addition to other prizes!
 > * Do all five of the challenges, get an extra sticker!

 I’m a big fan of these kinds of challenges.
 They mix athleticism, adventure, creativity, and just having fun on a bicycle.
+The world could use more events like this.
+And although these aren’t new, they’re a great fit for our socially-distant era.

 Alas, I ride with a derailleurs, so I won’t qualify for this year.
-Maybe I’ll go to the dark side by 2022.
+Perhaps I’ll go to the dark side by 2022.